How to Become a U.S. Marshal

 - Age 40 +: 26.4

-In addition to the background check, your next step will be a thorough medical evaluation, which will include vision and hearing screening.
+The next step will be a thorough medical evaluation, which will include vision and hearing screening.
 Applicants' vision must be corrected to 20/20 in each eye and may not be worse than 20/200 uncorrected in either eye.
 Hearing loss cannot be more than 30 decibels.
 You'll also need to be able to distinguish colors and demonstrate accurate depth perception.
 Due to the rigors of the job, some medical disqualifiers may include hypertension, diabetes mellitus, and heart disease.

 The U.S. Marshals Academy